Jude, a Servant of Jesus Christ (Jude 1 Commentary)

 May we be as bold when we proclaim the truth.

-One response to “Jude, a Servant of Jesus Christ (Jude 1 Commentary)”
+1 thought on “Jude, a Servant of Jesus Christ (Jude 1 Commentary)”

 Your email address will not be published.
 Required fields are marked *